 Debt issuance costs are amortized using the effective interest method and unamortized debt issuance costs are included in the measurement of the related carrying value of the loan in the consolidated statement of financial position.
-When a loan is repaid, the related unamortized debt issuance costs at the date of repayment are charged against profit or loss.
+When a loan is repaid, the related unamortized debt issuance costs at the date of repayment are charged against profit or loss in the consolidated statement of comprehensive income.